 The Piano Works, Farringdon and West End

-Where: 113-117 Farringdon Road, ECR1 3BX; 47 Whitcomb Street, WC2H 7DH
+Where: 113-117 Farringdon Road, London, ECR1 3BX; 47 Whitcomb Street, London, WC2H 7DH

-The Gremio de Brixton, Brixton
+Gremio de Brixton, Brixton

-Why: The Gremio de Brixton is ideal for punters looking for some casual entertainment to go with their food.
+Why: Gremio de Brixton is ideal for punters looking for some casual entertainment to go with their food.
 This buzzy tapas eatery serves up some traditional Spanish bar vibes, replete with local bands and DJs showing off their best beats.
-The décor is rustic and charming, and the Iberian sharing plates are thoughtfully put together, and pair nicely with a cold beer or red wine.
+The décor is rustic and charming, and the Iberian sharing plates are thoughtfully put together and pair nicely with a cold beer or red wine.